(For source code see this updated post.)

 This is but a rough-and-ready prototype at the moment, which can easily be refined to include a much richer set of features – enable the user to modify and re-evaluate the routes for example.
 Or perhaps optimize for cost as well as delay.
 Any comments and feedback would be much appreciated.
 Watch this space!

-Download the Windows executable:
+Download the Windows executable and source code: